ICT and BYOD

 What type of device can a student bring?

 A Laptop or a Tablet with a full Keyboard are appropriate devices for the Trinity BYOD Program.
-The full requirements can be found on this page

 The College does not manage the computer or provide warranty services for any device used as part of the BYOD programme.